TahsinAbrar/tahsinabrar.github.io/_posts/2015-10-22-git-lifehacks.md

   If you do `git add filename`, the file will be in stage.
 So, to remove the file from stage, run:

+  `git reset HEAD filename`

+  And then if you want to remove the changes of a single file, run:

   `git checkout filename`

 * #### Git Stash